abdelmonem55/learn-rust/w-near.md

  ft: FungibleToken::new(b"a".to_vec()),
 ```

-vector is a dynamic list of homogeneous data stored in the heap, so here we are creating vector from string bytes
+vector is a dynamic list of homogeneous data stored in the heap, so here we are creating vector from string bytes.

 ---

 ## [control flow](https://doc.rust-lang.org/book/ch03-05-control-flow.html)

-you can run some code repeatedly or according to a condition
+you can run some code repeatedly or according to a condition.

 ----